ReactionMechanismGenerator/RMG-database/databases/RMG_database/kinetics_groups/Disproportionation/comments.rst

  signal from the m/z = 44 PIE scan; they concluded this was due to the CH3CHO and CH2CHOH isomers.
 This rate coefficient recommendation is up to 3x slower than the previous RMG-employed recommendation, over the valid temperature range.

+12-OCT-2010 amendement (MRH): Divided pre-exponential A factor by 2 (to account for symmetry of oxygen).

 ..
 [Zador2009] J. Zador, R.X.
 Fernandes, Y. Georgievskii, G. Meloni, C.A.
 Taatjes, J.A.
 Miller
 	"The reaction of hydroxyethyl radicals with O2: A theoretical analysis of experimental product study"